 Create a Managed Kubernetes cluster on a dedicated server

-You can create a Managed Kubernetes cluster with a group of nodes on a dedicated server.
+You can create a Managed Kubernetes cluster with a node group on a dedicated server.

 - consistently high performance;

-In Managed Kubernetes, you can use dedicated servers of an off-the-shelf configuration with a local port.
+In Managed Kubernetes, you can use prebuilt configuration dedicated servers with a local port.

-The dedicated server has already been assembled, mounted and connected to a private network at L3 level with Kubernetes Control Plane using a global router.
+A dedicated server is already assembled, mounted, and joined to a private L3 network with the Kubernetes Control Plane using a Global Router.

 1. Configure the cluster